 Step 1: Open your image in Photoshop CS5.

 Step 2: Select the layer that you want to rotate from the Layers panel at the right side of the window.

 If the Layers panel is not visible, press the F7 key on your key to enable it.

 Step 3: Press Ctrl + T (Command + T on a Mac) on your keyboard to open the Transform tool, which will appear as a toolbar at the top of the window.

-Step 4: Click inside Set Rotation field, then type “90” and press Enter on your keyboard.
+Step 4: Click inside the Set Rotation field, then type “90” and press Enter on your keyboard.

-The selected layer will have rotated.
-If it rotated the wrong direction, then you can return to the Set Rotation field and enter a different value.
+If your layer rotated in the wrong direction, then you can return to the Set Rotation field and enter a different value.
 If the rotation is correct, click the Commit Transform button to save the transformation.